Like Abraham, We Are Justified By Faith (preaching resource for 6/11/23, second Sunday after Pentecost)

 The argument from history

-Paul has already stated it clearly in Galatians 3:17, namely that 'the covenant previously established by God' could not possibly be annulled by the law which was given 430 years later.
-The same truth is implicit in Romans 4, even though it is not developed.
+Paul already clearly stated in Galatians 3:17 that 'the covenant previously established by God' could not possibly be annulled by the law which was given 430 years later.
+This truth is implicit in Romans Chapter 4, even though it is not developed.
 Abraham did not have the law (the Old Covenant; the Law of Moses), thus he could not keep it, let alone ‘earn’ the promise through keeping it.